 From Marsa Alam to Cairo by Air

-Cairo International Airport Road - After checking out from your hotel in Marsa Alam, the staff will escort you to the airport for your flight back to Cairo.
+Cairo International Airport Road - Check out from your hotel in Marsa Alam, and our staff will escort you to the airport for your flight back to Cairo.

 Final Departure